 Independent schools will be required as part of their registration to demonstrate that it can provide the required type of additional learning provision.

-- A new ALN Code of Practice
+- A new ALN Code

-There will be a new ALN Code of Practice setting out the detail of the new legal framework.
+There will be a new ALN Code setting out the detail of the new legal framework.
 This will provide detailed guidance for professionals who work with children and young people with ALN.
 The Code must be accessible to families and accurately reflect what they expect of professionals who work with their children.
 It should be clear and contain mandatory requirements and be easily enforceable.

 - Services will need to work together collaboratively and flexibly in order to ensure that children, young people and their families and carers receive coherent, well co-ordinated support which helps them achieve positive outcomes